shang-zhu/shang-zhu.github.io/_pages/about.md

 # Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
 ---

 I am a researcher at Together AI, working on efficient ML algorithms.
-I obtained my PhD degree at the University of Michigan, Master's at Carnegie Mellon University, and Bachelor's in Xi'an Jiaotong University.
+I obtained my PhD degree at the University of Michigan, and a Master's at Carnegie Mellon University.
+Prior to that, I did my undergradudate study at Xi'an Jiaotong University, China.

 My general research interests lie in the intersection of computational intelligence, energy and environment.
 During my PhD research, I worked with [Dr. Venkat Viswanathan](https://aero.engin.umich.edu/people/viswanathan-venkat/) at U-M on designing computational algorithms for battery materials discovery.
 After graduation, I became motivated by the emerging field of large language models (LLM), and joined Together AI to build energy-efficient algorithms for LLM inference.

 I can be reached by: shangzhu at umich dot edu